 Nowadays most canoes sold are composed of manmade materials.
-Polyethylene is a popular material used in modestly-priced canoes, like the floor-model Old Town Guide 147 Canoe ($425 with $100 s&h, a low by $50).
+Polyethylene is a popular material used in modestly-priced canoes.
 This canoe is flexible, and accordingly is forgiving when it hits the occasional log or sand bar, and can be repaired if broken.
 Polyethylene is heavy, though, and not a good option if you need to carry your boat very far.

 Some boats are made from a fiberglass material that is comprised of a woven fabric held together by a polyester resin.
 This results in a durable mid-weight canoe that can take a beating, yet can also be repaired.
 Kevlar is similar to fiberglass in that it can be repaired, though Kevlar is more durable and lighter.
 However, this manmade material, which is also used in bulletproof vests, makes many canoes much more expensive.